2015-2016 Undergraduate & Graduate Catalog

 All financial aid is awarded for the academic year beginning with the fall semester.
 Students must reapply for financial aid every year.

 Additional aid may be awarded for the spring/summer session depending on the availability of funds.
-You must enroll at least half-time (six credits) to receive financial aid for the spring/summer session.
-If you are seeking a spring/summer award, you must also file the spring/summer application which is available on the Financial Aid Office website each February, www.gvsu.edu/financialaid/.
+If you are seeking a spring/summer award, you must complete the spring/summer application, which is available on the Financial Aid Office website each February, www.gvsu.edu/financialaid/.

 If you wish to be considered for financial aid, please refer to the deadline dates listed below and follow the four basic steps outlined here.